jantman/biweeklybudget/docs/source/jsdoc.formBuilder.rst

-.. js:function:: FormBuilder.addCurrency(id, name, label, opts)
+.. js:function:: FormBuilder.addCurrency(id, name, label, options)

    Add a text ``input`` for currency to the form.